Open Bible Data Home About News OET Key

 for,to/for,why? be like,veiled on/upon/above/on_account_of//he/it_went_in flocks companions,your

-The woman does not want to look like a woman who covers herself because that is the expected appearance of a prostitute in her culture.
-There, prostitutes often covered their faces with a veil so that people would not recognize them.
-Also, it would not be normal for a young unmarried woman to wander alone among shepherds if she did not want to be mistaken for a prostitute.
-If it would be helpful to your readers, you could explain the basis of this comparison.
+The woman does not want to look like a woman who covers herself because in her culture, prostitutes often covered their faces with a veil so that people would not recognize them.
+She did not want to be mistaken for a prostitute while attempting to find him.
+If it would be helpful in your language, you could state that explicitly.
 Alternate translation: “For why should I be like a prostitute who covers herself with a veil and wanders around among the flocks of your companions”